Pak Army chief played role in securing funds from Saudi & UAE to fulfill IMF pre-conditions: PM Sharif | Politics

 Sharif said the IMF had sought bilateral financial support from friendly nations before the staff-level agreement.

-''Such tough conditions were set which weren't easy for Pakistan to fulfil," the premier said.
+''Such tough conditions were set which weren’t easy for Pakistan to fulfil,” the prime minister said.

+His remarks came as it emerged that Pakistan still needed USD 3 billion to bridge the USD 6 billion financing gap during the current fiscal year ending June.
+Quoting highly placed sources, The Express Tribune newspaper reported that the IMF was seeking confirmation for the total USD 6 billion loans that Pakistan urgently needs to bridge the external financing gap.

+They said that the government was trying hard to secure commitments for the rest of the USD 3 billion by next week, the report said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)